EdoWhite/BaslerGigE-trt_pose/README.md

     > You may need to modify the notebook, depending on which model you use

 4. In the LiveCamera folder there is a python script that performs pose estimation on the stream coming from a Basler GigE Camera.
 To use the GigE camera, additional software should be installed.
 Refer to the official Basler documentation.
+Run the demo with:

+    ```python
+    cd BaslerGigE-trt_pose/tasks/human_pose/LiveCamera/
+    python3 live.py
+    ```

 ## See also